 Adding Animations with Framer Motion

-It depends on your bundle budget and animation complexity.
-For an in-depth walkthrough of Framer Motion’s full API including layout animations, scroll-triggered effects, and advanced gestures, see our Framer Motion complete guide for React and Next.js developers.
+For an in-depth walkthrough of Framer Motion including layout animations and scroll effects, see our Framer Motion complete guide.

 Animation Library Comparison (2026)